Frequently Asked Questions

 When can a session be scheduled?

-Yes, once therapy has begun and you can’t make a session or have to be away, arrangements can be made for phone or FaceTime sessions as needed.
+Yes, once therapy has begun and you can’t make a session or have to be away, arrangements can be made for phone, FaceTime, WhatsApp, or Zoom sessions as needed.

 Is a particular philosophy or school of thought followed?